opulencephp/docs/orm-data-mappers.md

 > **Note:** The unit of work automatically handles setting the Id on the entity after the `add()` method is run as well as resetting it in case the transaction is rolled back.

 <h2 id="cache-data-mappers">Cache Data Mappers</h2>
 Cache data mappers use some form of cache (eg Redis or Memcached) for storage.
-They must implement the `RDev\ORM\DataMappers\ICacheDataMapper` (`PHPRedisDataMapper` and `PredisDataMapper` come built-in).
+They must implement the `Opulence\ORM\DataMappers\ICacheDataMapper` (`PHPRedisDataMapper` and `PredisDataMapper` come built-in).
 A cache data mapper implements all the methods from `IDataMapper` as well as `flush()`, which flushes from cache all instances managed by the data mapper.

 <h4 id="redis-data-mappers">Redis Data Mappers</h4>
 Redis data mappers implement the following methods: